 - Single-parent Adoption: When a single LGBT person adopts a child

-If you are an LGBT person in the U.S. who is hoping to adopt, you have come to the right place.
-At LifeLong Adoptions, we support the LGBT community and want all prospective parents to succeed in their hopes of starting (or continuing) a family through adoption.
+If you are an LGBT person in the United States who is hoping to adopt, you have come to the right place.
+At LifeLong Adoptions, we support the LGBT community and want all prospective parents to succeed in their hopes of starting or continuing a family through adoption.

 In recent times, more and more birthparents are choosing same-sex couples over different-sex couples.
 As reported on the 2000 Census, about 65,000 children lived with same sex parents.
-In 2012, 110,000 live with same sex parents—nearly a 100% increase.
+In 2012, 110,000 children live with same sex parents—nearly a 100% increase.

 All types!
-The birth family's reasons for picking an adoptive family are as personal and specific to those birthparents and their families as picking any couple.
-You may remind a birthmother of her brother whom she loves dearly, or remind the birthfather of a beloved aunt.
-Birthparents may or may not have a direct connection with the LGBT community at all.
-The only thing we can say for sure is that the birthparents are open to placing their baby with a wonderful LGBT family.
+The reasons birthparents have for choosing an adoptive family are personal and specific.
+Birthparents may have a direct connection with the LGBT community, or they may have none at all.
+The only thing we can say for sure is that a great many birthparents are open to placing their baby with a wonderful LGBT family like yours.

 How should a LGBT family present themselves in their adoption profile?

 The answer to this question is the same for all of our prospective adoptive families: present yourself authentically.
-Show the types of relationships you have with your spouse or partner (if partnered), your family, and your community.
-One of the most important things to a birthparent is finding a family that is loving, caring, genuine and believes in open adoption.
-Another thing to think about is your profile photo(s).
-This is the first thing that a birthmother will see and first impressions go a long way.
-Make it count!
+Show the types of relationships you have with your spouse, partner, and/or family members, and your community.
+One of the most important things to a birthparent is that the family is loving, caring, and genuine.
+Another thing to think about is your profile photos.
+This is the first thing a birthmother will see and first impressions go a long way, so make them count!